imnuvi/CheatBook/vim/learnt.md

 ctrl + e - scroll down
 ctrl + y - scroll up

-floaterm opens a terminal as a popup window within vim set the global variable

-g:floaterm_keymap_toggle to any keybinding you want Ive kept it to fn1 as this works on the terminal as well to quit the terminal do ctrl + d and :q to exit it
+floaterm opens a terminal as a popup window within vim set the global variable g:floaterm_keymap_toggle to any keybinding you want Ive kept it to fn1 as this works on the terminal as well to quit the terminal

+do ctrl + d and :q to exit it

+with nerdtree tab  you can use

+i                     - opens the file in horizontal split s                     - opens the file in vertical split

 splitting the pane: